CelloCorgi/HashingItOut_ICSE2022/README.md

 ## Paper Citation

 This paper will be published in the proceedings of the *International Conference of Software Engineering (ICSE)*, 2022.
-A PDF of the full paper and a link to the arXiv open access version will be added once we have finished preparing the preprint
+A PDF of the full paper is available [here](https://github.com/CelloCorgi/HashingItOut_ICSE2022/blob/main/ICSE2022_Cannabis_Preprint.pdf) and a link to the arXiv open access version will be added shortly.

 ## Replication Package Contents